yosemitebandit/vebsite/content/notes/wndw.md

 a book covering the basics of setting up wireless networks.
 Since I started working at Endaga six months ago
-I've learned a lot more about networking and hardware, but I thought it'd be nice to try and round out some of that knowledge.
+I've learned a lot more about networking and hardware, but I thought it'd be nice to try and round out some of my knowledge of those areas.

 #### Ch1 - Physics